Clifford Boulton: Parliamentary career

 Having graduated from university in 1953, Boulton joined the clerk's department of the House of Commons as an assistant clerk.
 In 1964, he was appointed clerk of the Procedure Select Committee.
 Then, between 1972 and 1977, he was clerk of the Commons Select Committee of Privileges.
 He was appointed clerk of the Overseas Office of the House of Commons in 1977, and then appointed Principal Clerk of the Table Office in 1979.

 On 1 August 1983, Boulton was appointed Clerk Assistant of the House of Commons.
 The Clerk Assistant is the second most senior clerk in the House of Commons.
 On 2 September 1987, he was appointed Clerk of the House of Commons, succeeding Sir Kenneth Bradshaw.
 He was the 44th Clerk since the position was created in the 1300s.
 He retired in 1994, a year early, and was succeeded by Donald Limon.

 Later life

 Having retired from the House of Commons in 1994, Boulton joined the newly created Committee on Standards in Public Life.
 The committee is an independent advisory body that advises the prime minister on ethical standards in public life.
 He stood down in 2000.

-In retirement, Boulton lived in Rutland.
+In retirement, Boulton lived in Lyddington, Rutland.
 He died on 25 December 2015.